zyn3rgy/LdapRelayScan/README.md

 # LDAP Relay Scan
 A tool to check Domain Controllers for LDAP server protections regarding the relay of NTLM authentication.
-If you're interested in the specifics of the error-based enumeration, see [below](blah).
+If you're interested in the specifics of the error-based enumeration, see [below](https://github.com/zyn3rgy/LdapRelayScan#error-based-enumeration-specifics).
+For details regarding what can be done when you identify a lack of LDAP protections, see the [references section](https://github.com/zyn3rgy/LdapRelayScan#references).
 ## Summary
 There are unique, server-side protections when attempting to relay NTLM authentication LDAP on Domain Controllers.
 The LDAP protections this tools attempts to enumerate include:
  - LDAPS - [channel binding](https://support.microsoft.com/en-us/topic/use-the-ldapenforcechannelbinding-registry-entry-to-make-ldap-authentication-over-ssl-tls-more-secure-e9ecfa27-5e57-8519-6ba3-d2c06b21812e)